|Religion 21st Century|

 A belief is hard to define with any accuracy because beliefs are necessarily fuzzy.
 Beliefs are usually expressed in words and supported by stories.
 The word “belief “describes a fuzzy cognitive state, which can vary from an arbitrary story with little or no basis in experience, to a somewhat reasonable conclusion derived from limited information.
 The expression "seeing is believing" suggests that direct experience is more convincing than facsimiles of experiences such as a story; but what then is a belief?

 The world "belief" is often used by people who belong to religious organizations; for them belief is an expression of loyalty to a group and its predetermined creeds and stories.
 Religious beliefs involve unreasoned opinions that arbitrarily reduce uncertainty within the chosen group.
 Religious beliefs are often attached to the worst of human behaviors and are often used to justify hatred and killing.
 The word “faith” is used to describe unquestioning acceptance of the beliefs of the local group.
-Groups that base their existence on local beliefs attach great importance to declarations of faith since their beliefs are arbitrary and cannot be tested.
+Groups that base their existence on group stories attach great importance to declarations of faith since their beliefs are arbitrary and cannot be tested.
 To a religious fanatic, faith is a virtue.
-To a reasonable scientist, faith is an obstacle and a vice.
+To a reasonable scientists faith is an obstacle and a vice.
 To an intelligence officer defending homeland security, beliefs are potentially dangerous delusions.

 The Muller-Lyer diagram has been a favorite of psychology textbooks for many years.
 The two figures are usually presented as a visual illusion.
 The upper line looks longer than the bottom.
 If you take ruler and measure both lines, they are the same.
 Even when you know the lines are the same length, they continue to look different.
 The apparent line-length difference is stable and enduring over time and all observers who see these two figures come to the same conclusion.